choishingwan/PRS-Tutorial/docs/index.md

 # Overview
-The aim of this tutorial is to provide a step by step guide as to how to perform basic polygenic risk score analyses, therefore allow for a better understanding of the inner mechanism implemented in most polygenic risk score software.
+The aim of this tutorial is to provide a step-by-step guide as to how to perform basic polygenic risk score analyses, therefore allow for a better understanding of the inner mechanism implemented in most polygenic risk score software.

 The tutorial is separated into four main sections